apnadkarni/blt/doc/vector.rst

   "vector0", "vector1", etc.  A vector *destName* can not already exist.

 *vecName* **export** *format* ?\ *switches* ... ?
-  Exports the vector as a binary string. *Format* is either "double" or "float".
+  Exports *vecName* as a binary string. *Format* is either "double" or "float".
 If neither a **-data** or **-file** switch is given, then this command returns the binary string.